backdrop-ops/backdrop-docker/README.md

-This README file attempts to explain in plain language how to deploy Backdrop CMS as a Docker container application, what Docker is (and how it works) and what Backdrop is.
+This README file attempts to explain in plain language how to deploy Backdrop CMS as a Docker container application.
+Later sections explain what Docker is (and how it works) and also what Backdrop is.

 # Table of Contents